 While the point of hospital detox is to keep the patient under constant surveillance, the feelings of discomfort during hospital detox discourage a patient from relapsing and having to go through the whole detox process over again.
 Though it is important for a patient to be comfortable in treatment, being “too comfortable” is one of the most common reasons that patients end up relapsing.
 Hospital detox eliminates the chances of a patient becoming overconfident and not staying vigilant during treatment.

 Here at The Palm Beach Institute, no one understands how to treat addiction better than we do.
 Detox is an essential part of drug treatment, so it is crucial that it is done correctly and safely.
 Our team of friendly and experienced doctors, nurses, therapists, and case managers are ready to help you start your journey to sobriety today.

 Call us and let one of our addiction treatment specialists give you any answers you may need at any time.
 From insurance to the treatment process, our specialists are on standby 24-7 waiting to help you.
 But first, you have to ask yourself; are you ready to rightfully take back your life?

 (July, 2014).Treatment and Recovery.
 National Institute on Drug Abuse.
-Retrieved January, 2018 from from https://www.drugabuse.gov/publications/drugs-brains-behavior-science-addiction/treatment-recovery
+Retrieved January, 2018 from https://www.drugabuse.gov/publications/drugs-brains-behavior-science-addiction/treatment-recovery

 (January, 2017) Northpoint Recovery.
 How Many Addicts Actually Seek Treatment?
-Retrieved April, 2018 from from https://www.northpointrecovery.com/blog/many-addicts-actually-seek-treatment/
+Retrieved April, 2018 from https://www.northpointrecovery.com/blog/many-addicts-actually-seek-treatment/